syscoin/syscoin-api/README.md

 root@server:node_modules# rm -rf node-syscoin root@server:node_modules# git clone https://github.com/syscoin/node-syscoin.git
 ```
-- Finally, if you'll need to setup the security information for your server.
+- Finally, you'll need to setup the security information for your server.
 First you'll need to enter the Syscoin API access information in config.js, this username/password will be required to access certain features depending on the front end using the API.
-In the case of Blockmarket these act as your admin username and password.
+In the case of [Blockmarket](https://github.com/syscoin/blockmarket) these act as your admin username and password.
 Here you can also specify the URL and port the API is accessed via.
 ```
 //config for app
 config.port = 8081;